stenglein-lab/taxonomy_pipeline/README.md

 ##### diaomond nr database

 The default location of the diamond database is: `/home/databases/nr_nt/nr.dmnd`.
 This path will be passed to the `--db` option when running diamond.
-This path is specififed by the `local_diamond_database_dir` and `local_diamond_database_name` parameters, as described above for the nt BLASTN database.
+This path is specififed by the `local_diamond_database_dir` and `local_diamond_database_name` parameters, which can be overridden as described above for the nt BLASTN database.

 ##### Taxonomy db